felixheck/uffbasse/README.md

   - `is {Function}`: Function utilized to distinct between error types.
   Optional.
 Default: [`bounce.isSystem`](https://github.com/hapijs/bounce).

-By default is just return run-time errors.
+By default it just returns run-time errors.
 Errors due to developers are logged with `console.error`.

 ## Developing and Testing